 HENRY WALTERS’s poems “Presto,” “Animato,” and “Rondo alla Turca” were selected by poetry judge Srikanth Reddy to win the first annual $1,000 Better Prize in Poetry.
+They were published in issue five.
 Walters is a naturalist, teacher, and practicing falconer.
 He has apprenticed himself to beekeepers in Sicily, crow-hunters in Ireland, and ten-year-old astrologers in Ghana.
 His poems, essays, and translations have appeared in The American Guide, The Old Farmer’s Almanac, Asymptote, The Literary Bohemian, Tuesday: An Art Project, Miracle Monocle, and Hawk Migration Studies.
 He acts as steward of a tract of conservation land in southern New Hampshire, where he lives and writes.
 A book of poems, Field Guide A Tempo, is forthcoming.

 NATALIE EILBERT’s poems “The Rapist Joins AA,” “Black Walnuts,” and “At Ingolstadt” were selected by poetry judge Srikanth Reddy for the $100 runner-up award in the first annual Better Prize in Poetry.
+They were published in issue five.
 Eilbert’s work has been featured in or is forthcoming from The Kenyon Review, Tin House, West Branch, Spinning Jenny, Handsome, and many others.
 Her chapbooks, Conversation with the Stone Wife (Bloof Books) and And I Shall Again Be Virtuous (Big Lucks Books) are forthcoming later this year.
 Her full-length, Swan Feast, is forthcoming with Coconut Books in Spring/Summer 2015.
 She lives and writes in Brooklyn, where she is the founding editor of The Atlas Review.

 Barbara Claire Freeman